 Are you one of those people that adapts to new technology without a thought?

-Are you tired of your spouse spraying cold water on all of your home automation plans?
+Are you tired of your spouse spraying cold water on all of your home automation ideas?

 Well, we’ll give you some time-tested tips for easing them in slowly so they’ll look forward to your new home automation gear instead of issuing ultimatums about your eviction.
 As with all things involving people and emotions, a disclaimer that “your mileage may vary” is warranted.
 But, following this prescription is your best shot at success.